-Exceptions to the blackout period policy, including to the individuals subject to blackout periods, may be approved by the Compliance Officer or - in the case of exceptions for board members - by the Board of Directors.
+Exceptions to the blackout period policy, including the list of persons included in Schedule I, may be approved by the Compliance Officer or, in the case of exceptions for directors, the Board of Directors.

-In addition to quarterly blackout periods, the Compliance Officer may recommend that board members, officers, employees, service providers or others suspend trading in Company securities during other times because of developments that have not yet been disclosed to the public.
-The Compliance Officer will inform relevant persons, , of the start and end dates of such blackout periods.
+In addition to quarterly blackout periods, the Compliance Officer may recommend that directors, officers, employees, service providers or others suspend trading in Company securities during other times because of developments that have not yet been disclosed to the public.
+The Compliance Officer will inform relevant persons, who may differ from those persons listed in Schedule I, of the start and end dates of such blackout periods.
 Subject to the exceptions noted above, all of those individuals affected should not trade in the Company's securities while the suspension is in effect, and should not disclose to others that the Company has suspended trading.

-05: Preclearance of Trades by Members of the Board, Officers and Employees
+05.

+Preclearance of

+Trades by

+Directors,

+Officers, and

+Employees

-All transactions in the Company's securities by members of the board, officers, and employees listed on Schedule II (each, a "Preclearance Person") must be precleared by the Compliance Officer, or the Chief Financial Officer for transactions by the Compliance Officer.
+All transactions in the Company's securities by directors, officers, and employees listed on Schedule II (each, a "Preclearance Person") must be precleared by the Compliance Officer or the Chief Financial Officer for transactions by the Compliance Officer.
 Preclearance should not be understood to represent legal advice by the company that a proposed transaction complies with the law.